Approximation algorithms for Steiner Tree Augmentation Problems: An Improved Approximation for Edge Weighted STAP

 Let

 If $x = -$ then

 and if $x = +$, then $\mathcal{T}[v,Y,x]$ is the solution to the same optimization problem, with the additional constraint that $Z \cup Y$ must cover the edges of the unique up-link going through $v$, if it exists.
 Let $Z(v,Y,x)$ be the associated maximizer.
-Notice that the the answer to our problem is the table entry $\mathcal{T}[r,\emptyset,-]$.
+Notice that the answer to the original problem is in the table entry $\mathcal{T}[r,\emptyset,-]$.